Updated: June 9, 2023

-While there’s nothing wrong about this belief, he fails to recognize that this attitude towards money curbs his motivation to earn extra income, such as doing stock market trading.
+While there’s nothing wrong with this belief, he fails to recognize that this attitude towards money curbs his motivation to earn extra income, such as doing stock market trading.

 How important is money to those around you?
-What’s their view about the connection of money and happiness?
+What’s their view on the connection between money and happiness?